MicrosoftDocs/quantum-docs/articles/vscode-qsharp-reference.md

 Most Q# related commands can be accessed from the **View > Command Palette** menu.
 Select **Ctrl-Shift-P** and type **Q#** to view a filtered list of commands.
 Note that some commands are only available when a *.qs* file is open.

-Add column for alternate method...
+TBD - Add column for alternate method...

 | Command | Action | Notes  |
 |---------|--------|--------|